xqiu625/BioAI-Research-Notes/computational-approaches/single-cell-analysis/tools/2023-12-SAMS-VAE-Tool-NeurIPS.md

 1. Requires careful tuning of sparsity parameters
 2. Computational complexity of inference
 3. Limited to binary dosage scenarios

-### Future Directions
-1. Integration of prior biological knowledge
-2. Extension to more complex perturbation interactions
-3. Application to other data modalities

 ## 📌 Key Takeaways
 1. SAMS-VAE effectively combines compositionality, disentanglement, and interpretability